Bluette1/private_events/README.md

 ### How to use the site
 Make sure the server is running
-- Go to http://localhost:3000/ in your web browser
+- Go to http://localhost:3000/ in your web browser.
-- You will be able to access the following routes (among others)
-- Follow the links on the site to access the available features, including sign up and sign in functionality.
+- Follow the navigation links on the site to access the available features, including sign up and sign in functionality.

 ## Deployment
 - You can deploy on [Heroku](https://devcenter.heroku.com/categories/ruby-support).